graythze/Win95NT4Keygen/README.md

 * File `keys.txt` will be created.
 Open it to get keys

+# Legal of using this code
+This code was made **only** for educational purposes based on leaked Windows NT 4 source code.

 # Sources
 ***Windows NT 4.0 and Windows 95 Key Generator*** by ***[@nilaerdna](https://github.com/nilaerdna/Windows95NT4KeyGenerator)***